The History and Restoration of a Harrison Treasure

 a state-of-the-art theater for ‘talkies’, which he leased to the Fittons.
 Broadway by Universal Pictures, the first talking picture shown in Harrison, opened on November 7, 1929.
 (Mr. Bass fell in love with Harrison and built several more buildings that have survived the past century with their historic charm intact, including the 1929 Hotel Seville; a Montgomery Ward’s store on the west side of the Square, which is now Fraley’s Furniture, and his own home, the Twelve Oaks Estate.)

 The building continued to operate as a theater until 1977, when it was closed to make way for a new theater in the Ozark Mall.
 After sitting empty for over ten years, the building was put up for sale in 1988.
 At one point, the Harrison Daily Times considered purchasing the Lyric and razing it to create more parking.
-When she found out, Glenna Ragan, owner of Holt Memorial Chapel, purchased the theater to save it from the wrecking ball, and used it occasionally to host events.
+When she found out, Glenna Ragan, owner of Holt Memorial Chapel, purchased the theater to save it from the wrecking ball and used it occasionally to host events and, for awhile, leased it to Homer Sewell for his performances as President Abraham Lincoln.
+During Mr. Sewell’s tenancy, the main floor offices were converted to public restrooms and, most notably, the burlap that Continental Theaters had required to line the walls was removed…uncovering the lost treasure of the Zelm murals.

 Lyric Purchase and Restoration